pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 1. Positive Degree: When we want to describe a person or a thing but there is no comparison, we use the positive degree.
 Example - Lakshman is a "strong" man.

-2. Comparative Degree: When we want to compare two persons or things, we use comparative degree.
+2. Comparative Degree: When we want to compare two persons or things, we use a comparative degree.
  Example - Bheem is "stronger" than Lakshman.
-We use "more" & "than" for comparative degree of adjectives and also "-er" is added to the positive adjective.
+We use "more" & "than" for a comparative degree of adjectives and also "-er" is added to the positive adjective.

 3. Superlative Degree: When we want to compare more than two persons or things, we use the superlative degree.
 Example - Ram is the "strongest" of the three.
-We use "the" before the superlative degree of adjective and also "-est" at the end of adjective.
+We use "the" before the superlative degree of adjective and also "-est" at the end of an adjective.

 Positive:  rich, small, ugly, fast, few, bright, big, fat, hot, thin, sad, wealthy, lucky, early